emsig/elfe3D/elfe3D/README.md

 - TetGen
 - MUMPS

 As the mesh generator `TetGen` and the solver `MUMPS` are open source packages.
 Installation instructions are given below.
-Note that during the installation of `MUMPS`, additional libaries have to be installed.
+Note that additional libaries have to be installed during the installation of `MUMPS`.
 Installation instructions are given below and in the `MUMPS` Makefile.

 ### Installation